The U.S. Will Registry Named Logo

 Requirements of Writing a Will in North Carolina

-Here are the 5 main requirements of writing a will in North Carolina.
+Below are 5 major requirements for writing a will in North Carolina.

 To have testamentary capacity in North Carolina, you must understand the nature and extent of your property, who your beneficiaries are, and the effect of the will.
-Additionally, you must not be under undue influence or duress when creating a will.
+Also, you must not be under duress or undue influence from anyone when making your will.

 Joint Tenancy and Life Insurance